amuzikansky/BH-demo/README.md

-# BH-demo
+# BH FDR control-demo

-This repo was created to demonstarte the BH procedure.
+This repo was created to demonstarte the BH procedure for controling the FDR.

 Progrmas include simple correlation test with p.ajdust function and power simulation.